VeraProd/UniTrack/README-en.md

 - You can use the project for free for any non-commercial purposes.
 - You can also change the source code, if you want, for non-commercial purposes.
 - For use in any commercial purposes, please, contact me: <d1021976@gmail.com>.
-- You can not distribute changed version of this program (as source code or binary or etc.) without reference to original version and it's author.
-It means also, that you should not remove comments with information about the author(s) and/or the lisence from the source code.
+- You can not distribute changed version of this program (as source code or binary or etc.) without reference to original version and it's authors.
+It means also, that you should not remove comments with information about the authors and/or the lisence from the source code.

 ---